With interests in science and nature, I explores topics from a unique and sometimes controversial perspective.

 Sightings and Firsthand Accounts

-But even otherwise mentally healthy people can have issues when they are ill or in a stressful situation.
-I think of Scrooge in A Christmas Carol when he attributes seeing Marley’s ghost to a bit of underdone potato.
-Certainly this type of mental misfire accounts for a certain percentage of UFO sightings.
+Even otherwise mentally healthy people can have issues when they are ill or in a stressful situation.
+I think of Scrooge in A Christmas Carol when he attributes seeing Marley’s ghost to a bit of an underdone potato.
+Certainly, this type of mental misfire accounts for a certain percentage of UFO sightings.

 Abductions and Alien Visitation